reebalazs/ubikdb/README.md

 [movie](http://screenrant.com/michel-gondry-ubik-movie-philip-dick-sandy-101655/)
 out of it soon.

-The python package manager ["ubik"](https://pypi.python.org/pypi/ubik) is unrelated with ubikDB.
+The Python package manager ["ubik"](https://pypi.python.org/pypi/ubik) is unrelated with ubikDB.

 ## What ##